pmcharrison/psychTestR/README.md

 ## Status

-psychTestR is still under active development, with a particular aim of improving the documentation.
+psychTestR is still under active development.
-Changes to the codebase typically preserve the existing API.
-If you would like to use psychTestR in your own research, please feel free to contact Peter at p.m.c.harrison@qmul.ac.uk for advice/technical support.
+Our research groups have successfully used psychTestR for several studies, but we want to address various issues before advertising it for wider use:

+- Adding comprehensive documentation and tutorials;
+- Adding more user-friendly type-checking and error catching;
+- Improving test coverage.

+You are still welcome to use psychTestR before these steps are complete, of course.
+Peter (p.m.c.harrison@qmul.ac.uk) is happy to provide advice/technical support, especially because feedback at this stage can easily be fed into the development process.

 ## Documentation